3C of UI Design: Color, Contrast, Content

 The frequently used types of video content:

-– product presentation videos gives details about the product’s features and advantages, informs about special steps of interactions and shows the problem-solving potential of the product
+- product presentation videos give details about the product’s features and advantages, inform about special steps of interactions, and show the problem-solving potential of the product

 All the mentioned types can serve efficiently for marketing goals and increase brand awareness.
-A creative and catchy video is a good way of attracting customers’ attention and the proven method of informing them quickly and brightly.
-A video activates several channels of perception — audio, visual, sound — simultaneously and usually do it in a way of telling a story.
-All the mentioned combination of factors tend to make the presentation strong and memorable especially if based on high-quality graphic design and animation.
+A creative, catchy video is a good way to attract customers’ attention and a proven method for informing them quickly and effectively.
+A video activates several channels of perception — audio, visual, sound — simultaneously and usually does it to tell a story.
+All the mentioned combinations of factors tend to make the presentation strong and memorable, especially when supported by high-quality graphic design and animation.
 People are daily overloaded with tons of information of all kinds, so most of them aren’t ready to devote much time to learning about products or services, especially the new ones.
-In these conditions, video can become the way of communication which is dynamic, informative, and attractive.
-However, it should correspond to the general stylistic concept and be technically correct so that it wouldn’t take too much time to load.
+In these conditions, video can become a dynamic, informative, and attractive means of communication.
+However, it should align with the general stylistic concept and be technically correct so it doesn’t take too long to load.

 Storyboard for Binned promo video

-Having checked three core aspects of user-friendly design, it’s easy to see that the creative process includes multiple issues that designers have to consider.
-There are no universal solutions: for every project, the decisions must be made on the basis of user and market research as well as thorough user testing.
-To make users feel the magic, designers have to find the combination of 3C which does its best for the particular users’ problems and business goals.
+Having checked three core aspects of user-friendly design, it’s clear that the creative process involves multiple issues designers must consider.
+There are no universal solutions: for every project, decisions must be made based on user and market research and thorough user testing.
+To make users feel the magic, designers must find the 3C combination that best addresses the particular users’ problems and business goals.

 Useful articles